Cryptonomica/arbitration-rules/Arbitration_Rules/Cryptonomica/Cryptonomica-Arbitration-Rules.EN.md

 - the email address, that has been designated by a party specifically for this purpose,
 - the email address, which is bound to verified key published on cryptonomica.net
-- the email address specified in contract or other document containing arbitration agreement, or, if using smart contract, ethereum address verified on [cryptonomica.net](https://cryptonomica.net)
+- the email address specified in contract or other document containing arbitration agreement, or, if using smart contract, Ethereum address verified on [cryptonomica.net](https://cryptonomica.net)
 - the place of business, habitual residence or mailing address of the addressee

 3.Notices, documents or messages delivered pursuant to paragraph 2 shall be deemed to have been received.